Mastering

 scp /tmp/gnb-cluster.yaml juju-controller.mgmt:

-Now we create the MACVLAN bridges for enp6s0, and label them accordingly:
+Create the MACVLAN bridges for enp6s0, and label them accordingly:

 cat << EOF | sudo tee /etc/rc.local